Control actions

 SetLocalAction Action

-The method adds an action that allows the user to execute client-side code located in the custom Vue.js component.
+The method adds an action that allows the user to run client code placed in the custom Vue.js component.

-For example, in the control User_AccountNewsletter, we find the addition of the local (client) action Edit:
+For example, in the User_AccountNewsletter control we find the addition of the local (client) Edit action:

 using System;